Selected Background Readings on Geovisual Analytics

-Begin to read background information on geovisual analytics (what it is, how is it different than “GIS,” similarities to geographic visualization, and how has it been applied to big data).
-Below is a listing of several articles of interest.
-You are encouraged to perform your own search to locate articles related to this course.
-Links to websites and all PDFs can be found in the Lesson 1 Module in Canvas.
+Begin to read background information on geovisual analytics (what it is, how is it different than “GIS,” similarities to geographic visualization, and how it has been applied to big data).
+Below is a listing of several readings that highlight some of these issues.
+At a minimum, please review two (2) readings from the list.
+Of course, you are encouraged to perform your own search to locate other readings related to this topic on your own.
+If you find other readings you can share them with the class in the Lesson 1 disucssion forum.

 Cook, Kristin A., and James J. Thomas.
 Illuminating the path: The research and development agenda for visual analytics.
 No. PNNL-SA-45230.
 Pacific Northwest National Laboratory (PNNL), Richland, WA (US), 2005.

 Fairbairn, David, Gennady Andrienko, Natalia Andrienko, Gerd Buziek, and Jason Dykes.
 "Representation and its relationship with cartographic visualization."
 Cartography and Geographic Information Science 28, no. 1 (2001): 13-28.

 Keim, Daniel, Gennady Andrienko, Jean-Daniel Fekete, Carsten Görg, Jörn Kohlhammer, et al..
 Visual Analytics: Definition, Process and Challenges.
 Andreas Kerren and John T. Stasko and Jean-Daniel Fekete and Chris North.
 Information Visualization - Human-Centered Issues and Perspectives, Springer, pp.154-175, 2008, LNCS.

 MacEachren, Alan M. "Leveraging Big (Geo) Data with (Geo) Visual Analytics: Place as the Next Frontier."
 In Spatial Data Handling in Big Data Era, pp. 139-155.
 Springer, Singapore, 2017.